jrhenderson1988/blixt-php/README.md

 ## Notes

+TODO: Make adjustments to make an index represent a schema/type such as "users".
+The schema_id can be removed from all of the other tables and everything inside the index would be considered in relation to the schema/index.
+For example, the columns table would define the set of columns and their weights, types and whether or not they're indexed/stored for the data to be stored in that specific index.

+It would also be beneficial to add a method into the primary Blixt class so that we can open a schema if it exists and provide a way for the user to define the schema for the index as a second parameter, should the index not already exist:

+    $blixt = new Blixt(...);
+    $blixt->open('users', function () {
+        // Define the schema here
+    });

 Different types of queries to implement:
 - One word query (Match one word)
 - Phrase query (Match some of the words)